Nondiscrimination and Affirmative Action Policy Statement for University of California Employment Practices:

 Monthly pay depends upon your appointment title and appointment percentage.
 For current pay rates and job classifications, see http://hrweb.berkeley.edu/labor/contracts/BX/current-rates.

-For students hired as GSIs: First-time GSIs must have completed or be enrolled in a 300-level semester-long pedagogy seminar.
+For students hired as GSIs: First-time GSIs must have completed or be enrolled in a 300-level pedagogy seminar, complete an online professional standards and ethics course, and attend the 1- or 2-day teaching conference before the start of the semester.
 First-time GSIs who fail to pass the 300-level course must retake and pass the course before they are eligible to teach again.
+Requirements for first-time GSIs.
 More GSI policies and guidelines.
 Note: This does not apply to positions classified as tutors or readers.